 and of course the famous 18th which most keen golfers know.
 It is a good hole and a really strong finish to the course.
 I hit a great drive into the wind but hit my second shot left for a penalty shot and a double bogey.

-It is a good course and like many others have experienced the last 4-6 holes is the best part of the course together with the par 3s.
+Harbour Town Links is a good cours.
+Like many others have experienced the last 4-6 holes is the best part of the course together with the par 3s.
 The rest of the course is nothing spectacular and like many other good courses around the world.
 I am happy to have played the course, but it is probably not a place I would visit again as there are many other courses that ranks higher in my mind.

 I shot 81 with 4 double bogeys and the main mistakes where due to poor course management from my side and I should have listened more to the caddie.
 Otherwise a good round of golf with solid shots.